The Best Medical Alert Systems With No Monthly Fee, Tested by Caregivers

 Overview

-Price: $189 one-time charge
+Price: Starting at $189 one-time charge

 The WellBe Medical Alert Device and Smart Speaker is a Wi-Fi-connected smart speaker designed to help you manage your health more easily.
 It offers convenient features like medication reminders and prescription refill alerts, and it can even answer your health-related questions.
 The best part?
 You don’t need to wear any extra devices for it to work.